mdancho84/mdancho84.github.io/_drafts/survival-analysis-plots-in-under-10-minutes-with-r.md

 # 3 MASSIVE BONUSES!!!
 To take your survival plots to the NEXT LEVEL.

 I'd be embarrassed for you if you just willy-nilly slap the survival plot in your business report.

 ![](/assets/meme_default_ggplot_theme.jpg)

-### Avoid this BIG mistake
+### Avoid THIS big mistake

 Here's why **you MUST AVOID** using the default ggplot theme in your business reports: